Detailed guide to the MCAT test and resources to help you stay on track

 Total 'seated' time: 7 hours 33 minutes

-Since there are no academic prerequisites for the MCAT, you can take the MCAT as early as your freshman, sophomore or junior year of undergraduate studies.
+Since there are no academic prerequisites for the MCAT, you can take the MCAT as early as your freshman, sophomore or junior year of undergraduate studies as long as you feel that you are ready.
+You may consult with your pre-health advisor.
 (Read: How to determine when to take the MCAT)

-Ideally, you should start your MCAT prep at least six months prior to your test date (2021 MCAT Test Dates).
+Another consideration is readiness.
+Have you thoroughly prepared for the content and skills that are required for the MCAT?
+Ideally, you should start your MCAT prep at least six months prior to your test date.
+(2022 MCAT Test Dates)

-The fact that 2/3rds took the exam in August and September suggests that having most or all of the summer available for MCAT preparation may be one factor in gaining a high MCAT score.
+The pie chart below shows that 2/3rds took the exam in August and September.
+This suggests that having most or all of the summer available for MCAT preparation may be one factor in gaining a high MCAT score.

-You can take the exam up to three times in a single testing year, up to four times in a two consecutive-year period, and up to seven times in a lifetime.
-Obviously, you want to minimize the number of times you need to take such a rigorous exam, and that is clearly the value of good MCAT prep.
+You can take the MCAT up to three times in a single testing year, up to four times in a two consecutive-year period, and up to seven times in a lifetime.
+Obviously, you want to minimize the number of times you need to take such a rigorous exam, and that is clearly the value of good preparation.
 Furthermore, medical schools will not review your application until they receive all your scores from the AAMC.

 Some schools consider only your most recent score, whereas others will accept your highest score for each section.